Dye DSR Paintball Tournament Package Review

 Jake?
 Where does the GoPro mount go on these things?
 Because last time I said it went to the front of the goggle and someone said no, no.

 [Jake] No, well you can put it on the front.

 Okay.
 So you can put it on the front.
 But someone said you pull like...

 [Jake] You put it on right here, right here, right here.
 You have to take this Dye logo off.

-[Tony] Or, you can mount it right here.
+Okay.
+Or, you can mount it right here.
 I was going to say Mark, so I'm not wrong.
-Cause I do see there is the little brackets for the front piece.
+Cause I do see there are little brackets for the front piece.
 So Jake you a hundred percent confirmed?